jonhehir/world-pop-by-tz/README.md

 ## The Database

-This produces a table of world population grouped by IANA timezone code (e.g., `America/New_York`) and country code.
+- `tally.py` produces a table of world population grouped by IANA timezone code (e.g., `America/New_York`) and country code.

-*Auxilliary tables for UTC offsets, DST information, country names, etc. are forthcoming...*
+- `timezones.py` produces a table of timezone data by IANA code.
+- The GPWv4 National Identifier dataset (see "Data Sources" below) includes a table of country data.
+- These can be compiled into one nice SQLite DB via `sql/import.sql`.

 ## Data Sources